karimbahgat/PyCRS/README.md

 available from spatialreference.org.
 In the future I hope to add support for OGC URN identifier strings, and GeoTIFF file tags.

-The package is still in alpha version, so it will not perfectly parse or convert between all crs, and it is likely to have several (hopefully minor) differences from the results of other parsers like GDAL.
+There are still some cases where PyCRS does not perfectly parse or convert between all crs formats, based on (hopefully mostly cosmetic) differences from the results of other parsers like GDAL.
 In the source repository there is a tester.py script, which uses a barrage of commonly used crs as listed on http://www.remotesensing.org/geotiff/proj_list/.
-Currently, the overall success rate for loading as well as converting between the three main formats is 70-90%, and visual inspections of rendering the world with each crs generally look correct.
+Currently, the overall success rate for loading as well as converting between the three main formats is 80-90%, and visual inspections of rendering the world with each crs generally look correct.
 However, whether the converted crs strings are logically equivalent to each other from a mathematical standpoint is something that needs a more detailed quality check.